Food Safety Program

 If you last completed the form a year or more ago, please complete a new Demographic Data Collection Survey for IAF Applicants.

 Yes.
-The purpose of the Food Safety Program is to advance a company’s already existing strategies through cost-sharing.
+The purpose of FSP is to advance a company’s already existing strategies through cost-sharing.
 If you have a set budget or limited resources, we can work within the budget that you have allotted to spend, and the funding should assist you in bringing on the help that you need.

 Yes.
-The program funds pre-audit assessments as well as third party HACCP-based audits.
+The program funds food safety assessments (gap-assessments) through Category 1 as well as third-party HACCP-based audits through Category 3.
 We encourage all eligible businesses, no matter where you are on the food safety spectrum, to apply for program funding!

-The Food Safety Program will consider a microgreen producer eligible for funding, even when they do not qualify for “farm status” due to the BC Assessment requirements for amount of land in production, as long as they meet all other Food Safety Program eligibility requirements and employ a controlled environment structure.
+FSP will consider a microgreen producer eligible for funding, even when they do not qualify for “farm status” due to the BC Assessment requirements for amount of land in production, as long as they meet all other FSP eligibility requirements and employ a controlled environment structure.

 The Agricultural Land Reserve Use Regulation defines a controlled environment structure as a structure that provides a controlled environment intended to intensify crop production.